numpex/proxy-geos-hc/readme-docs/Install_TPLs_Guix.md

 ```
 It worth to notice that the `--pure` option not required there, since the aim with the previous commandline is simply to create the manifest file and not to create the development environment.
 </details>

 ### Building the development environment for the proxyApp's main
-Now build the development environment by running the commandline
+Now build the development environment by running the command line
 ```
 guix shell -L proxy-geos-hc/guix-config --pure -m proxy-geos-hc/guix-manifest/manifest_tpls_<raja or kokkos>_<string>.scm
 ```
-There are several examples of manifest files provided in the folder guix-manifest.
+There are several examples of manifest files provided in the folder `guix-manifest`.

 Once the development environment has been created, continue with the [build and install of the proxyApp.](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc/-/tree/main?ref_type=heads#step-3-build-and-install-the-proxyapp)